Softdisk: Standalone programs and Gamer's Edge

 Softdisk is most famous for being the former workplace of several of the founders of id Software, who worked on a short-lived game subscription product, Gamer's Edge.
 Gamer's Edge was a monthly PC game disk started in 1990 by John Romero.
 The disk's developers were John Carmack, John Romero, and Adrian Carmack.
 Tom Hall, then a programmer who worked in the Apple II department of Softdisk, would come in at night to help with the game design.
 Lane Roathe was the editor.

 These developers later left Softdisk to found id Software.
 To complete their contractual obligation to Softdisk, the developers built several more games for Softdisk, including Dangerous Dave in the Haunted Mansion, Rescue Rover, Hovertank 3D, Rescue Rover 2, Tiles of the Dragon, Catacomb 3D and Keen Dreams (the "lost" episode of the Commander Keen series).
-Softdisk later hired a new team to create new titles using the game engines of the earlier games, including the later founders of JAM Productions.
+Softdisk later hired a new team to create new titles using the game engines of the earlier games, including the later founders of JAM Productions who created Blake Stone.
 This connection led to Softdisk being mentioned extensively in the earlier parts of the id chronicling book Masters of Doom.

 Also, some of the earliest employees of Origin Systems worked there before moving on: Greg Malone (Moebius, Windwalker), Dallas Snell (The Quest and Ring Quest), Joel Rea (The Quest and Ring Quest), and Alan Gardner (Windwalker, Ultima VI).
 Malone also later worked as a producer for 3D Realms.

 Softdisk continued to publish video games into the mid-1990s, most notably In Pursuit of Greed, based on an alpha version of the Doom engine derived from Shadowcaster, and Alien Rampage, based on the original Ravager side-scroller once being developed by Apogee.

 Current state

-Since 1995, Softdisk had been an Internet service provider, Web hosting service, and Internet developer as well, and this eventually became their primary area of business.
-They have offered local dialup service in the Shreveport area, and Web hosting and development services.
+Since 1995, Softdisk had been an Internet service provider, web hosting service, and Internet developer as well, and this eventually became their primary area of business.
+They offered local dialup service in the Shreveport area, and Web hosting and development services.

-As of 2006, their Web site redirected to that of Bayou Internet, which had taken over their Internet operations.
+As of 2006, their website redirected to that of Bayou Internet, which had taken over their Internet operations.
 The downloadstore.com site formerly owned and operated by Softdisk was later run by Flat Rock Software, which also published former Softdisk product Screen Saver Studio and most of the Gamer's Edge titles (as well as on GOG.com).
 The source code for Catacomb, Catacomb 3D and Hovertank 3D was released by Flat Rock in June 2014 under the GNU General Public License in a manner similar to those done by id and partners.